zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-cassandra/mysql-to-cassandra.md

 ### Prerequisites
 This lab assumes you have:
  - A Free Tier, Paid or LiveLabs Oracle Cloud account
  - SSH Private Key to access the host via SSH
  - You have completed:
-    - Lab: Generate SSH Keys
+-    - Lab: Generate SSH Keys (*Free-tier* and *Paid Tenants* only)
-    - Lab: Prepare Setup
+-    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
-    - Lab: Environment Setup
-    - Lab: Deploy GoldenGate for Big Data

 ## **STEP 0:** Running your Lab